HerrKnarz/Playnite-Extensions/README.md

 This is an extension for the superb open source video game library manager and launcher [Playnite](http://playnite.link/).
 At the moment it can do the following:

-- Sort links by name via game menu or optionally automatically after metadata change.
+- Sort links by name or custom sort order via game menu or optionally automatically after metadata change.
 - Remove unwanted links (e.g. social media links added by IGDB) via game menu or optionally automatically after metadata change.
+- Rename links (e.g. shorten wikipedia to wiki) via game menu or optionally automatically after metadata change.
 - Add links to several websites directly by trying to find a valid link using the game name
 - Search for games on several websites to add links via search dialog
 - Add library links: add links to the game page of its library